When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Background and Related Work

 \paragraph{Phase 2: Replacing attention with recurrence (2022--2024).} Structured state-space models~\cite{gu2022efficiently,gu2022parameterization} showed that certain linear recurrences could capture long-range dependencies.
 Mamba~\cite{gu2023mamba} introduced selective (input-dependent) state transitions, achieving competitive performance with Transformers at a fraction of the cost.
 RWKV~\cite{peng2023rwkv} revived gated recurrence with novel channel mixing.
 RetNet~\cite{sun2023retentive} proposed retention as a dual of attention.
 Mamba-2~\cite{dao2024transformers} formalized the mathematical duality between SSMs and attention, proving that structured state spaces are a special case of structured attention.

 These models achieve excellent efficiency but share a structural limitation: at position $t$, the recurrent state $h_t$ is a fixed-dimensional compressed summary of positions $1 \ldots t$.
-Individual token identities are progressively overwritten by new inputs.
-This compression is precisely what makes recurrence efficient --- and, as our experiments show, precisely what makes content-based routing fail.
+Individual token identities are progressively overwritten.
+This \emph{unidirectional} compression is what makes content-based routing fail: position $q$ has no information about future position $a > q$.
+Running the same recurrence \emph{bidirectionally} (forward + backward) resolves this by giving each position context from both directions --- enabling routing when combined with pairwise comparison (Section~\ref{sec:scale}).

 \paragraph{Phase 3: Hybrid architectures (2024--present).} The empirical observation that pure recurrence degrades on recall-intensive tasks~\cite{arora2024zoology,fu2023h3} led to hybrid designs.
 Jamba~\cite{lieber2024jamba} interleaves Mamba and Transformer layers at fixed intervals.
 Griffin~\cite{de2024griffin} combines gated linear recurrence with local attention.
 Zamba~\cite{glorioso2024zamba} uses a shared attention layer across multiple Mamba blocks.
 StripedHyena~\cite{poli2023stripedhyena} alternates between Hyena (long convolution) and attention layers.